MizuNotCool/nad_device_a10s/README.md

-# Device Tree for Samsung Galaxy A10s
+# NusantaraProject Device Tree for Samsung Galaxy A10s
 Based from A107FXXU8BUC2 XID Firmware

 Device Codename : a10sxx